-AAE continues working on CBVCT, facilitating good practice knowledge exchange, capacity building and dissemination of results and news.
-This occurs by continuing AAE’s work on CBVCT in co-operation with the COBATEST and EURO HIV/EDAT networks and their coordinating organisation CEEISCAT in Barcelona.
+In the 2022-2026 strategic plan, AAE will continue working on CBVCT, facilitating good practice knowledge exchange, capacity building and dissemination of results and news.
+As part of our activities on CBVCT, AAE will continue its work with the COBATEST and EURO HIV/EDAT networks and their coordinating organisation CEEISCAT in Barcelona.